• Allergic Reaction/Anaphylaxis

 What are types of things that can trigger anaphylaxis?

-Anaphylaxis is a severe, life-threatening allergic reaction that can be triggered by many things including venomous stings, certain foods (like peanuts, tree nuts, shellfish, milk, eggs, soy and wheel), animal dander, plant pollen, latex or certain medications (like penicillin and sulfa drugs).
+Anaphylaxis is a severe, life-threatening allergic reaction that can be triggered by many things including venomous stings, certain foods (like peanuts, tree nuts, shellfish, milk, eggs, soy and wheel), animal dander, plant pollen, latex or certain medications (like antibiotics).

 Emergency Steps